Escape the crowds for pristine shores and historic boardwalks.

 Miami Beach Overview

-Miami Beach is a well-known barrier island city in Florida, and it’s famous for its natural beauty, iconic architecture, and vibrant culture.
-The shoreline runs along the Atlantic Ocean, and each stretch of beach has its own look and atmosphere.
+Miami Beach is a world renowned barrier island city in Florida, famous for its sweeping Atlantic shoreline, iconic historic architecture, in addition to it’s vibrant coastal culture.
+The entire island features miles of pristine oceanfront, with each distinct stretch of beach offering its own unique sand quality, wave conditions, as well as a seaside atmosphere.

 Miami Beach at a Glance